 If you are looking for some ethical & organic maternity clothes in which to nurture your little one(s) into the world, I’ve curated this list to help you find some of the best sustainable maternity clothing options out there.
 Ethical maternity clothing used to be hard to find but that's not the case anymore.
 We've come a long way baby!

-Why do we love Ethical & Organic Maternity Clothes?
+Why consider Ethical & Organic Maternity Clothes?

 Most maternity clothes are made with cheap synthetic materials (polyester, rayon, etc.) that don't last very long.
 We also don't wear them for more than a few months, so most of them end up going into the garbage and adding to our never-ending pile of textile waste.

 Ethical and organic maternity clothes make it easier to reduce your and your little ones' exposure to any toxic chemicals.
-They also reduce our ecological footprint and help us to support ethical labour and manufacturing practices just by purchasing (and voting for) ethically produced garments.
+They also reduce our ecological footprint and help us to support ethical labor and manufacturing practices just by purchasing (and voting for) ethically produced garments.

-How to shop for Ethical Organic Maternity Clothes
+How to shop for Ethical Organic Maternity Clothes?

 Before we get into it, I’d like to tell you a little bit about what to consider when choosing ethical maternity clothes (or any sustainable clothing brands for that matter).